-- The necessary qualifications are ensured through a purposive education of the employees, as well as through cooperation with external parties, among these knowledge institutions. - In 2018 94 drivers have been attending "every 5 year statutory driver's education". - In 2018 white collar employees have been attending seminars in Excel and customer service. - There are trainees employed within the Group, both blue and white collar.
-In 2018 the number of trainees is 19. - The Group employs people in flexible jobs.
-In 2018 the headcount was 7.
+- The necessary qualifications are ensured through a purposive education of the employees, as well as through cooperation with external parties, among these knowledge institutions. - In 2019 119 drivers attended "every 5 year statutory driver's education". - In 2019 13 white collar employees attended an internal project management programme. - There are trainees employed within the Group, both blue and white collar.
+In 2019 the number of trainees is 19. - The Group employs people in flexible jobs.
+In 2019 the headcount was 7.

 - The employees are thoroughly being introduced to new tasks when they are hired or transferred. - Every year white collar employees are attending employee development interviews with their manager.
 These interviews result in individual action plans dealing with competency development and job satisfaction.
-These have been carried out successfully in 2018. - Individual training and seminars are attended by employees at all levels.
+These have been carried out successfully in 2019. - Individual training and seminars are attended by employees at all levels.